 Image credits: Shutterstock and Don’t Make Me Think by Steve Krug.
 Used with permission.

-Next Month’s Book Club: July’s selection is “Virtual Freedom: How to Work with Virtual Staff to Buy More Time, Become More Productive, and Build Your Dream Business” (affiliate link) by Chris C. Ducker.
+Next Month’s Book Club: July’s selection is “Virtual Freedom: How to Work with Virtual Staff to Buy More Time, Become More Productive, and Build Your Dream Business” by Chris C. Ducker.
 You can pick it up on Amazon or listen to in I’m looking forward to SEJ Managing Editor Kelsey Jones taking us through it.